AllenCell/aics-ml-segmentation/docs/demo_1.md

 # Demo 1: Segmentation of ATP2A2 in 3D fluorescent microscopy images of hiPS cells

-In this demo, we will show how we get the segmentation of ATP2A2 in 3D fluorescent microscopy images of hiPS cells.
+In this demo, we will show how to get the segmentation of ATP2A2 in 3D fluorescent microscopy images of hiPS cells.

 ## Stage 1: Develop a classic image segmentation workflow

-We recommend that users start by identifying a structure in the [lookup table](https://www.allencell.org/segmenter.html) that looks most similar to the segmentation task that you are faced with.
-Once you have identified this structure, open the correspoinding Jupyter Notebook and follow the instructions in the notebook to tune the workflow for your particular task.
-Finally, after finalizing the algorithms and parameters in the workflow, modify batch_processing.py to batch process all data (file by file or folder by folder).
+We recommend users start by identifying a structure in the [lookup table](https://www.allencell.org/segmenter.html) that looks the most similar to the segmentation task that you have.
+Once you have identified a structure, open the correspoinding Jupyter Notebook and follow the instructions in the notebook to tune the workflow for your particular task.
+After finalizing the algorithms and parameters in the workflow, modify batch_processing.py to batch process all data (file by file or folder by folder).

 #### Step 1: Find the entry in the lookup table with most similar morphology to your data

-List of "playgrounds" accomoanying the lookup table:
+List of "playgrounds" for the lookup table:

 1. playground_st6gal.ipynb: workflow for Sialyltransferase 1
 2. playground_spotty.ipynb: workflow for Fibrillarin, Beta catenin